CULTURAL EQUITY PLAN

 Definitions

 We view diversity as a strength when LYO students, staff, board and audience mirror the richness and differences of the wider community surrounding us.
 This includes race, ethnicity, nationality, cultural background and faith tradition, as well as gender identity, socioeconomic status, ability, neurodiversity, age, and sexual orientation.
-We also celebrate diversity through music that represents a broad spectrum of instrumental genres, time periods, cultures and composers.
+We also celebrate diversity through music that

 We are committed to equity by removing barriers to accessing our programs and performances and supporting those who don’t start with the same resources or who have been historically underrepresented.